hackinhukk/UDCLogsAnalysis/README.md

 The program will answer three query questions with three seperate SQL queries, and present the output in the console.
 Additionally, there is a .txt file to verify what the output should be.

+This project sets up a mock PostGreSQL database for a fictional news website.
+The main.py script uses the psycopg2 library to query the database and create a report that answers three questions from the fictional data in the database:

+1) What are the most popular three articles of all time?

+2) Who are the most popular article authors of all time?

+3) On which days did more than 1% of requests lead to errors?

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.